ystvan/theBigFatMovieApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Side infos

 This single page app was made for an "HTML5 and Javascript frameworks" lecture, as a 3rd mandatory assignment.